-- A total of 8 000 community leaders have been trained to conduct community-based surveillance, counter rumours and fears, and respond to information needs related to the plague in communities.
-A strategy for response to rumours based on their seriousness and spread has also been updated. - In preparation for the national polio vaccination campaign set to begin on 22 November 2017, preventive messages for plague have been integrated with polio vaccination messages. - Training of journalists and radio broadcasters regarding the plague, polio, and Mother and Child Health Week is ongoing. - The capabilities of potential multi-sectorial communication commissions in the Antsirabe, Fianarantsoa, Ambalavao, and Toamasina regions have been strengthened.
-A total of 2 500 community mobilizers have been trained to strengthen the community engagement activities in these four regions. - New public health messages are being developed for use at ports and airports and televisions are being installed at the international airport in Antananarivo and in Nosy Be to disseminate plague-related messages. - Social mobilization and community engagement training modules in French and Malagasy have been developed.
+- Social mobilization and community engagement training modules in French and Malagasy have been developed.
 Training of trainers using the new modules started on 30 October 2017 in Tamatave and Antananarivo.
-Eventually, a total of 768 volunteers and 192 Fonkontany leaders in Antananarivo and 548 volunteers and 137 supervisors in Tamatave will be trained. - Community mobilization activities are ongoing in Antananarivo, Antsirabe, and Toamasina. - A musical clip about the plague produced by a group of local Malagasy artists has been disseminated. - Training of hospital receptionists, intended to improve communication with and provide a cordial welcome to patients, medical staff and families of patients, has been planned. - The dignified and safe burial protocol has been finalized and submitted to the national authorities for validation.
-By ensuring the burials are dignified and socially acceptable, implementation of this protocol will help encourage communities to report all suspected cases and deaths and will help ensure plague victims are buried safely.
-A report of pre-tests of the protocol conducted in Antanarivo Ville and Tamatave shows that 90% of the population consulted were in favour of the measures proposed in the protocol. - A series of recommendations have been developed to guide medical staff in how to handle patients and their families in care centres and hospitals in a sensitive manner. - The WHO risk communication team are managing a message bank to ensure that the technical content of all messages is appropriate and validated by specialists from each pillar.
+Eventually, a total of 768 volunteers and 192 Fonkontany leaders in Tana and 548 volunteers and 137 supervisors in Tamatave will be trained. - Training of hospital receptionists, intended to improve communication with and provide a cordial welcome to patients, medical staff and families of patients, has been planned.

+- The dignified and safe burial protocol has been finalized and submitted to the national authorities for validation.
+Implementation of this protocol is expected to reduce reluctance and encourage communities to report all cases of deaths.
+A report of pre-tests of the protocol conducted in Antanarivo Ville and Tamatave shows that 90% of the population consulted were in favour of the measures proposed in the protocol. - A series of recommendations have been developed to guide medical staff handle patients and their families in care centres and hospitals in a sensitive manner. - The WHO risk communication team are managing a message bank to ensure that the technical content of all messages is appropriate and validated by specialists from each pillar.
 The message bank allows harmonization of all messages used by the various communication media.
-The messages are reviewed by the national teams in Antananarivo and Tamatave to facilitate customization to the regional context. - UNICEF supported production of field-tested public awareness/education materials (posters, brochures, radio/television spots).
-A total of 69 000 posters and brochures have been produced and distributed, including to partners in the Ministries of Transport and Tourism, church groups and other key influencers. - ▶ IFRC Malagasy Red Cross has provided training in plague education, vector control, community sensitization, and other topics via a training of trainers course in Antananarivo from 20 October to 11 November benefitting 10 coordinators and 35 supervisors.
+The messages are reviewed by the national teams in Antananarivo and Tamatave to facilitate customization to the regional context. - UNICEF supported production of field-tested public awa13reness/education materials (posters, brochures, radio/television spots).
+A total of 69 000 posters and brochures have been produced and distributed, including to partners in the Ministries of Transport and Tourism, church groups and other key influencers. - IFRC Malagasy Red Cross has provided training in plague education, vector control, community sensitization, and other topics via a training of trainers course in Antananarivo from 20 October to 11 November benefitting 10 coordinators and 35 supervisors.
 Additional training activities have occurred in 10 districts where plague cases have been reported.